JuliaMath/IntelVectorMath.jl/README.md

 ## Using VML.jl

+To use VML.jl, you must have the Intel Vector Math Library installed.
+This is included in [MKL](http://software.intel.com/en-us/intel-mkl), which is free for non-commercial use.
+You must also copy/symlink the appropriate shared library to a directory known to the linker (e.g.
+`/usr/local/lib`) or you must modify the path to `lib` in `src/VML.jl`.

 Currently, VML.jl is configured to use `libmkl_vml_avx`, which requires AVX support.
 If your system does not have AVX (e.g., most pre-Sandy Bridge systems), you will need to modify the `const lib` declaration at